Southern United States: Reconstruction and Jim Crow era

-Despite discrimination, many blacks became property owners in areas that were still developing.
+Despite discrimination, many Black Southerners became property owners in areas that were still developing.
 For instance, 90% of the Mississippi's bottomlands were still frontier and undeveloped after the war.
-By the end of the century, two-thirds of the farmers in Mississippi's Delta bottomlands were black.
+By the end of the century, two-thirds of the farmers in Mississippi's Delta bottomlands were Black.
 They had cleared the land themselves and often made money in early years by selling off timber.
 Tens of thousands of migrants went to the Delta, both to work as laborers to clear timber for lumber companies, and many to develop their own farms.
-Nonetheless, the long agricultural depression, along with disenfranchisement and lack of access to credit, led to many blacks in the Delta losing their property by 1910 and becoming sharecroppers or landless workers over the following decade.
+Nonetheless, the long agricultural depression, along with disenfranchisement and lack of access to credit, led to many Black Americans in the Delta losing their property by 1910 and becoming sharecroppers or landless workers over the following decade.
 More than two generations of free African Americans lost their stake in property.